OUR 2017 KEYNOTE SPEAKER: DR. CAROLYN FINNEY

 PEOPLE OF THE GLOBAL MAJORITY IN THE OUTDOORS, NATURE, & THE ENVIRONMENT

-The inaugural PGM ONE summit will convene emerging and established professionals of the global majority from the outdoor and environmental sectors to share, learn, heal, celebrate, build community, find support, and sharpen their analysis of equity in their field.
+The PGM ONE summit convenes emerging and established professionals of the global majority from the outdoor and environmental sectors to share, learn, heal, celebrate, build community, find support, and sharpen their analysis of equity in their field.
 People of color represent over 80% of the world’s population, and are therefore the global majority.
 We have chosen to use the term "people of the global majority" (PGM) rather than "people of color” because for many of us, PGM feels empowering and points to the demographic misrepresentation of the term "minority."